Spanish ironclad Vitoria: Central government service

 On 10 October 1873, the central government squadron arrived off Cartagena to establish a blockade.
 During the evening of 10 October, Lobo kept his ships just outside Cartagena's harbor off of Escombreras, an islet at the mouth of the harbor.
 Later, during the night of 10–11 October, he ordered his ships to raise sail, probably to economize on their use of coal, and a strong north wind blew his squadron offshore and eastward to a position east of Portmán, Spain.

 Flying the same flag of Spain as the central government squadron rather than the red Cantonal flag to avoid international antipiracy actions against its ships, the Cantonal squadron gathered on the morning of 11 October 1873 and got underway for the open sea at 10:30, escorted by five ships of the British Royal Navy, one of the Imperial German Navy, one of the Italian Regia Marina (Royal Navy), and one of the French Navy.
 At 11:30, the two squadrons sighted one another, with the Cantonal ships 3 nmi due south of Cape Agua and Lobo's squadron about 6 nmi to the south in waters east of Cape Negreti, and the Battle of Portmán began.
 Lobos, whose ships were in no particular order, ordered his squadron to turn to port with Vitoria in the lead.
 Numancia was faster than the other Cantonal ships, and she charged at Vitoria, racing ahead of the rest of her squadron.
-After exchanging fire with Vitoria, Numancia cut the central government line between Diana and Almansa, crossed astern of Carmen and Navas de Tolosa, and set off in pursuit of Ciudad de Cádiz.
-Vitoria broke off to chase Numancia, leaving Almansa, Carmen, and Navas de Tolosa to face the approaching Tetuán and Méndez Núñez.
+After exchanging fire with Vitoria, Numancia cut the central government line between Diana and Almansa, crossed astern of Carmén and Navas de Tolosa, and set off in pursuit of Ciudad de Cádiz.
+Vitoria broke off to chase Numancia, leaving Almansa, Carmén, and Navas de Tolosa to face the approaching Tetuán and Méndez Núñez.